How to use this document

 Adeo is an independent, vendor-neutral IT advisory for Australian SMEs.
 We audit, score, and oversee what a managed service provider delivers.
 We do not resell products, we do not take commissions, and our only source of revenue is the fee our clients pay us.

-For a thirty-minute conversation on how the answers from your organisation map to an engagement, write to contact@adeo.au.
-Replies within one business day.
+To talk through how the answers from your organisation map to an engagement, write to contact@adeo.au.